Our vandal sons, Sam 5 and Charlie 3, recently vandalized my make-up in what was truly an obnoxious and horrific display.

 It is 1:00 am and I have been up most the night, physically sick over something I learned this week.
 Old acquaintances of ours have disowned their son.
 They learned that he was in a homosexual relationship and for “religious reasons” they announced on social media and to their child – they never want to hear or see from him again.

 But I will never understand disowning a child.
-I will never understand shaming them publically or touting “religious reasons” as the methodology for un-forgiveness.
+I will never understand shaming them publicly or touting “religious reasons” as the methodology for un-forgiveness.

 If perfect love casts out all fear, what are we afraid of?